 Crossed Aldol Reactions Are Less Useful

 In aldol addition, aldol reactions between the same molecules are frequently used as an example.
 Is it possible to make an aldol reaction using different molecules?
-The reaction of two different molecules to produce an aldol reaction is called crossed aldol reaction.
+The aldol reaction between two different molecules is called a crossed aldol reaction.

 In general, however, crossed aldol reactions are not useful.
 The reason for this is that many compounds are formed.

-For example, is it possible to synthesize the following compounds by adding propionaldehyde after acetaldehyde is enolated with a base?
+For example, is it possible to synthesize the following compound by adding propionaldehyde after acetaldehyde is enolated with a base?

-The answer is that this compound is not the only one that can be synthesized.
+The answer is that you cannot synthesize only this compound.
 Many other products can be synthesized as well.

 As mentioned earlier, the α-hydrogen of the carbonyl group is highly acidic.
 Since enolate is also a strong base, enolate pulls out the protons bound to the α-carbon of propionaldehyde.
 As a result, enolate derived from propionaldehyde is also synthesized.

 Thus, two types of enolates are formed in the solution.
-Therefore, the following four substances each react in solution
+Therefore, the following four types of reactions occur in solution.

 Four different compounds are synthesized, as shown in the figure above.
-The crossed aldol reaction is less useful because many byproducts are synthesized.
-Because of the complexity of the reaction, there are few cases of aldol reactions of different compounds.
+The crossed aldol reaction is less useful because several byproducts are synthesized.
+Because of the complexity of the reaction, there are few cases where different compounds are used in the aldol reaction.